 The engagement of thousands of volunteers, experts from across the state, a dedicated team of staff and numerous partner organizations have helped the Milwaukee Rotary Centennial Arboretum transform from an exciting vision into reality.
 The opening of the Arboretum is a testament to the collaborative partnerships that lead to transformative change that has helped connect more people to this outdoor oasis.
-More than 800 Milwaukee-area residents support the opening of Arboretum in the fall, further increasing awareness and appreciation of the biological diversity found in this area.
+More than 800 Milwaukee-area residents attended the grand opening of Arboretum, further increasing awareness and appreciation of the biological diversity found in this area.

 The Milwaukee Rotary Centennial Arboretum would not be possible without the tremendous support of many groups and individuals, including:

 - Rotary Club of Milwaukee

 - Pieter Godfrey, a visionary and dearly missed friend and nearby land owner

 - Environmental Protection Agency as part of the Great Lakes Restoration Initiative

 - Wisconsin Department of natural Resources

 - USDA Forest Service

 - Milwaukee Public Schools